The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 You can also apply here to become part of the crew of one of the racing boats.

-I have done this tour many times when I was living in Antigua and sent many customers who came back ecstatic.
+This tour is among the top things to do in Antigua, I have done it a few times when I was living in Antigua and sent many customers who came back ecstatic.
 In the meantime have been upgrading the tour with a bigger and more comfortable boat and more activities.

-On VIATOR now they have more than 300 five stars reviews.
+On VIATOR now they have more than 300 five-star reviews.
 Here are a couple of guests’ feedbacks:

 “I thoroughly enjoyed myself.
 The crew is knowledgeable of all the properties and surroundings by the water and their customer service is stellar.
 The drinks were on point and the lobster lunch was delicious.
 I did both snorkel tours, but some of my people did neither and they still enjoyed themselves.
 Do not hesitate… book it!!!!!
 The boat is nice; safe and clean; the equipment is, as well; they were on time and well organized.“